 We moved on to the gymnasium complex.

 It was all getting a bit depressing, when Yuri mentioned we’d be going to the amusement park next.
 My heart began to race.
 For me, this was the most iconic symbol of the abandonment of this place.
-To see it in the flesh, well, that was (in a strange way) a dream come true.

 After stamping our feet, we got back into the van and drove to one of the highschools, this one 4 storeys high.